-Lean-Agile approaches are not exclusive to software development alone.
-In fact, organizations can use agile-inspired principles to adopt, implement, and sustain new planning models and enterprise technologies.
+Lean-Agile principles are not exclusive to software development alone.
+In fact, organizations can use agile-inspired approaches to adopt, implement, and sustain new planning models and enterprise technologies.
 For these implementations to work at scale, companies must be able to synchronize the various technology delivery frequencies involved in getting a product or platform to market.

 What’s needed is an organization-wide approach that breaks through traditional silos and is championed by leadership.